hubidu/puppeteer-scraper/README.md

-# puppeteer-crawl
+# puppeteer-scraper

-Implement crawlers using a sane api on top of codeceptjs and puppeteer.
+Implement scrapers using a sane api on top of codeceptjs and puppeteer.

 ## Example

-In scripts/check24/login.js
+In scripts/check24/goto-check24.js

 ```js
 module.exports = async function GotoCHECK24Main(ctx, I) {